Inspire Yourself by Doing Home Retreat

 Back in December 2015, Samye challenged our community to add some practice inspiration by doing a short “home retreat”.
 We would like to share a short thank-you message from Rinpoche to all those who participated in the ‘Inspire Yourself’ Retreat.
 For those of you who participated this time, we rejoice in your merit and thank you for your practice.
 We hope that this self-scheduled retreat gives you the confidence to schedule regular mini-retreats in the future.

 We hope that even more students will be inspired to commit to another on-line retreat in the near future–stay tuned for details!

 Remember that you can take a mini-retreat on your own for a day, a weekend, or a slightly longer time.
 And we can gain a lot of benefit from incorporating this new habit into our routine.
 Here are a couple of tips to help you make this a regular part of your life:

 - Create a Sacred Space: Even if you don’t have a shrine, choose a clean and quiet spot.
-Add a photo to inspire, light a candle, burn some incense, offer a flower, and bow to the space.
+Add a photo to inspire, light a candle, burn some incense, offer a flower, and prostrate or bow to the space.